TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

 results in decimal floating point and binary floating point.
 The difference becomes significant if the results are rounded to the nearest cent::

-   >>> from decimal import *
+   >>> kutoka decimal agiza *
    >>> round(Decimal('0.70') * Decimal('1.05'), 2)
    Decimal('0.74')
    >>> round(.70 * 1.05, 2)
    0.73

-The :class:`~decimal.Decimal` result keeps a trailing zero, automatically inferring four place significance from multiplicands with two place significance.
+The :class:`~decimal.Decimal` result keeps a trailing zero, automatically inferring four place significance kutoka multiplicands with two place significance.
 Decimal reproduces mathematics as done by hand and avoids issues that can arise when binary floating point cannot exactly represent decimal quantities.

-Exact representation enables the :class:`~decimal.Decimal` class to perform modulo calculations and equality tests that are unsuitable for binary floating point::
+Exact representation enables the :class:`~decimal.Decimal` kundi to perform modulo calculations and equality tests that are unsuitable for binary floating point::